 A hydraulically actuated bolt designed to provide fast, cost-effective and trouble-free installation and removal.

-The Morgrip provides a stark contrast to the installation of traditional shrink fit bolts, which often cause scoring of both the hole and the bolt surface.
+The Morgrip provides a stark contrast to the installation of traditional shrink fit bolts, which often cause scoring of both the hole and bolt surface on removal.
 The Morgrip bolt, on the other hand, can be repeatedly installed and removed quickly without damage to either the bolt or the hole.

 INSTALLATION AND REMOVAL